Domain-Generalizable Multiple-Domain Clustering: Background and related work

+{\bf Self-supervised learning (SSL)} is a technique for extracting useful representation from unlabelled data using a pretext task.
+In computer vision, many methods rely on a contrastive loss; for example, SimCLR~\citep{https://doi.org/10.48550/arxiv.2002.05709} uses paired augmentations, creating feature representations that are projected and trained to maximize agreement.
+The seminal SSL framework MoCo~\citep{https://doi.org/10.48550/arxiv.1911.05722} introduced a queue of negative samples and a momentum-moving average encoder to improve the contrastive learning framework.

-\paragraph{Deep clustering} aims to exploit the strength of neural networks as feature extractors to identify a representation that better preserves cluster structures in unlabelled data.
-In \cite{https://doi.org/10.48550/arxiv.1511.06335}, the authors use an autoencoder to extract features while learning soft cluster assignments by minimizing the KL-divergence between the latent space and a prior distribution. \citet{8237888} propose an algorithm that iterates between feature extraction and performing a pairwise classification to predict whether pairs of images belong to the same cluster.
-DeepCluster \cite{DBLP:journals/corr/abs-1807-05520}, extends this idea by iterating between applying $k$-means to a deep feature mapping and training a NN to predict the cluster assignments. \citet{DBLP:journals/corr/abs-1807-06653} apply content-preserving image transformations to create pairs of samples with shared information.
-Then, they train a NN to maximize the mutual information between the image pairs in a cluster probabilistic data representation.
-Recently, Semantic Pseudo-Labeling for Image Clustering (SPICE) \cite{Niu_2022} obtained state-of-the-art results on several clustering benchmarks.
-SPICE is an iterative deep clustering method that relies on self-supervision and pseudo-labeling.
+{\bf Deep clustering} aims to exploit the strength of neural networks (NN) as feature extractors to identify a representation that better preserves cluster structures using unlabelled data.
+DeepCluster \citep{caron2018deep} is a method that learns useful features and assigns them to clusters by applying $k$-means to the extracted features and training a NN to predict the cluster assignments. \cite{DBLP:journals/corr/abs-1807-06653} use content-preserving image transformations to create pairs of samples with shared semantic information.
+Then, they train a NN to maximize the mutual information between the image pairs in a probabilistic data representation.
+Recently, Semantic Pseudo-Labeling for Image Clustering \citep{Niu_2022} has obtained state-of-the-art results on several benchmarks.
+This method is an iterative deep clustering approach that relies on self-supervision and pseudo-labeling.
 First, self-supervision is performed using a contrastive loss to learn informative features.
-Then, they create prototype pseudo labeling to avoid miss annotations common to pseudo labeling techniques.
+Then, prototype pseudo-labeling is created to avoid common miss-annotations in pseudo-labeling techniques.

+{\bf Domain generalization (DG)} is a technique that involves incorporating knowledge from multiple labeled source domains into a model that can perform well on unseen target domains. \cite{cha2021swad} have developed a dense and overfit-aware stochastic weight sampling strategy, which seeks a flat minimum and has been found to reduce the domain gap and prevent overfitting. \cite{zhou2021domain} have proposed a method that aims to mix the styles of different image domains by using a probabilistic convex combination between instance-level feature statistics of early CNN layers. \cite{li2021simple} uses augmentations to mitigate the domain gap by perturbing the feature embedding with Gaussian noise during training. \cite{zeng2023foresee} have focused on ``evolving domain generalization'' with additional information of the time, which helps with the class label prediction in the target domain.